ilarsf/aarc_lts/coach_portal/technical/Common_Technical_Issues_and_Corrections.md

 <div class="info-box tip">
   <h4>Using This Guide</h4>
   <p>Focus on one correction at a time rather than overwhelming novice rowers with multiple technique points.
-Connect your coaching to the frameworks of Kraft's Keys and Black Bear Sequence for consistency.</p>
+Connect your coaching to the frameworks of KRAFT and Black Bear Sequence for consistency.</p>
   <div class="text-center mt-3">
   </div>
 </div>